yge58/caffe2-opencv-ndkcamera/README.md

 Java, of course, plays a crutial role in app lifecycle and user experience.

-# Where did you run caffe?
+# Where did it run caffe?
-In cpp/camera/ImageReader.cpp, runcaffe() method if I remember correctly.
+In cpp/camera/ImageReader.cpp, ImageReader::RunCaffe() method if I remember correctly.
 I appologize for the messy and unorganized code that I wrote.
 Well, this is my first app after all.
 # Screenshot (6.8 fps on Huawei mate 9)
 https://github.com/yge58/caffe2-opencv-ndkcamera/blob/master/device-2017-10-23-185701.png